New Media Design

 Best preparatory programs:

-- Bachelor’s degree in Communication & Information Sciences, Communication Studies, Linguistics, or a modern language.
+- Bachelor’s degree in Communication & Information Sciences, Communication Studies and Linguistics.

 - The academic background of the students in our Master's program varies a lot.
 Students with a Bachelor's degree in a different subject area are also most welcome to apply.